edemaukabi/hngportfolio/README.md

 ![Portfolio Website]()

-This is a code repository for the corresponding video tutorial.
-Your portfolio is your resume and your business card.

-In this video, we will create a full Personal Development Portfolio.
-We're going to use React and Next.js.
+This is a code repository for the a portfolio website I created for myself.
+I used React, Next.js and styled components.
+If you click on Live Site above you will be taken to the live version of this website that I hosted on netlify, There you can find other of my works in React and javascript which includes a movie application.

 Setup:
-- run ```npm i && npm start```
+- run ```npm i && npm run dev``` Or you can run ```npm i && npm start```